Dangoo/spacing-api-spec/README.md

 Coming from a more component based approach of composing interfaces, the components come with a high level API for a variety of purposes, sometimes called "props" or "attributes".
-It is up the librarys author to chose the level of exposure.
+It is up to the librarys author to chose the level of their exposure.
 But it seem reasonable not to expose the whole CSS styling API in order to prevent abuse or unexpected behavior.
-This said you may want to offer some kind of high level API in form of configuration through props.
+This said you may want to offer some kind of high level API in the shape a of configuration through props.

 ## Spec